jinnycho/jinnycho-blog/src/writings/funfact/animals/platypus.md

 # Fun Facts About Platypus
 ## 2023/11/29

-Did you know that there's an animal that is missing a major organ and doesn't have nipples?
+Did you know that there's an animal that is missing a major organ?
 I'll tell you more! :P

 ![Alt Platypus alt ><](https://media.giphy.com/media/iPgo1ADaEkrP8Dr1BS/giphy-downsized.gif)